miladyboy/wingman/tasks/Tasks.md

 - [x] Setup reverse proxy para las stats de usuarios.
 Make sure we're getting the stats. *marketing*
 - [x] Send my personal data to the stripe peple so they keep accepting money.
 - [x] Create cancel subscription flow *money*
+- [x] Fix so that users can send an image in the first message. *bug*